Jaikumar2406/stock-market-forecasting/README.md

 ## 📊 Results

-- The model predicts future stock prices with a visible **downward trend**, which may indicate a possible decline in stock value.
+- The model predicts future stock prices with a visible **upward trend**.
-- Future predictions are displayed in the original price scale for better interpretation.

 ---